-- Status: → Federal Dispatch published 6 September 2023 - → Consideration by Parliament pending - Public liquidity backstop to allow the Confederation and the Swiss National Bank to bolster the liquidity of a systemically important bank if this is required for it to continue as a going concern. - Measures for systemically important banks regarding remuneration during the period of recourse to state aid.
+- Public liquidity backstop to allow the Confederation and the Swiss National Bank to bolster the liquidity of a systemically important bank if this is required for it to continue as a going concern. - Measures for systemically important banks regarding remuneration during the period of recourse to state aid.